 What is Chronic Venous Disease (CVD)?

-Chronic Vein Disease (CVD) manifests from improper functioning of the vein valves in the leg.
-Also known as venous insufficiency, abnormal vein function is detrimental to your health.
-Veins, or low pressure blood vessels, circulate blood away from your heart.
-Arteries, or high pressure blood vessels, return block back to your heart.
+Chronic Vein Disease (CVD) is due to poorly functioning vein valves in the leg.
+Also known as venous insufficiency, CVD causes varicose veins, spider veins and other vein problems (see below).
+Veins are under low pressure and help return blood to the heart.
+Arteries are under higher pressure and carry blood pumped from the heart to the body.
 Normally, the vein valves keep blood moving back toward the heart.
-However, improper functioning of the vein valves may cause varicose veins, leg swelling, and leg discoloration.
+However, improper functioning of the vein valves may cause varicose veins, leg swelling, and many other symptoms.

 Symptoms of CVD

-Common signs and symptoms of CVD in the legs include pain, discomfort, fatigue, prominent veins, swelling, and in advanced cases, skin changes, and ulcerations.
+Common signs and symptoms of CVD in the legs include pain, discomfort, fatigue, bulging veins, spider veins, and in advanced cases, skin changes, and ulcerations.

 - Spider Veins